 Have a question?
 Call Us at: 877.472.4370 or Text us using the Text Bar at the bottom of this page.

-What is the difference between a wide area 1-way pager and an in-house pager?
+What is the difference between a wide area 1-way pager, in-house pager and virtual paging?

 Wide-area 1-way pagers are the type of pagers that have a phone number and/or email address linked to the pager, and the pager itself can work for many miles, or in multiple states, or even nationwide in areas that have paging coverage.
 These are the types of pagers that doctors use as well as anyone that needs a way for urgent notifications to get through.
 They are called one-way pagers because they can only receive a message but cannot reply back to the message.